MetaMind-Aychain/GPT-Legal/README.md

 - Use mixed precision training (FP16)
 - Optimize batch sizes for your hardware

+## Future Roadmap

+The following features are planned for future development:

+- **Enhanced Model Capabilities**: Expansion to support more legal domains, improved reasoning capabilities, and multi-lingual legal support
+- **Real-time Legal Updates**: Integration with legal databases for real-time updates on new cases, statutes, and regulatory changes
+- **Advanced Analytics**: Implementation of legal prediction models, case outcome analysis, and trend identification in legal systems
+- **API Services**: Development of RESTful API services for integration with legal practice management systems and legal research platforms
+- **Collaborative Features**: Support for multi-user collaboration, legal document sharing, and team-based legal research workflows

 ## Best Practices

 1. **Data Quality**: Ensure high-quality, diverse legal training data